 Depending on the severity of the sleep apnea, dentists with training in oral appliance therapy can determine which appliance is best suited for a specific dental and medical condition.
 Working in conjunction with a physician, the dentist may participate in the patient's diagnosis, treatment, and on-going care.

-Complications from Sleep Apnea
+Complications of Untreated Sleep Apnea

 The frequent drops in blood-oxygen levels and reduced sleep quality caused by sleep apnea can trigger the release of stress hormones that may cause serious complications.
 Left untreated, sleep apnea can cause headaches, daytime fatigue, and memory problems.
 More serious complications may include: